lamps-wg/cmcbis/draft-ietf-lamps-rfc5273bis.md

 What follows is a set of Simple PKI Request and Response messages and a set of Full PKI Request and Response messages.
-The headers discussed below appear in the top-level content of the messagea and the messages' contents are the entire messages' bodies.
+The headers discussed below appear in the top-level content of the message and the messages' contents are the entire messages' bodies.

 <aside markdown="block">